Katie Lee (singer): Personal life

 Records indicate that Lee seems to have been married three times.
-She was first married to Charles Eld, who was mentioned in her book Sandstone Seduction.
-She wrote that she "...went to work for the war effort at Davis Monthan Field, married a shavetail in '42, got pregnant, had a son, [and] got divorced in '45."
-This son is identified as Ronald Eld in the New York Times obituary from November 10, 2017.
-Charles was awarded full custody of Ronald in 1950.
-A son is mentioned (not by name) briefly with some regret, as 10 years old in her journal from the 1954 trip.
-There are pictures of Katie and a young "Ronnie" in the NAU Cline Library Colorado Plateau digital archives.
+She mentions her marriage to Charles Eld in Sandstone Seduction, writing that she "...went to work for the war effort at Davis Monthan Field, married a shavetail in '42, got pregnant, had a son, [and] got divorced in '45."
+In 1950 Charles was awarded full custody of the son, identified as Ronald Eld in Lee's New York Times obituary from November 10, 2017.
+Lee briefly mentions with some regret an unnamed, 10-year-old son in 1954 journal.
+Photographs of Katie and a young "Ronnie" are included in the NAU Cline Library Colorado Plateau digital archives.

-The N.Y.
-Times obituary mentions a second husband named Eugene Busch (sic), Jr. An article in the Arizona Daily Star on June 16, 2015 includes a reprint of an article from 1959 where Mrs. Gene Bush (Katie) is interviewed in Holmdel NJ.
-Katie married Bush in 1958.
-The marriage lasted 3 years and then Katie moved to Aspen, Colorado from New Jersey in 1961.
+The New York Times obituary also mentions "Eugene Busch" (sic), Jr., whom Lee married in 1958.
+The Arizona Daily Star on June 16, 2015 includes a reprint of a 1959 article in which "Mrs. Gene Bush (Katie)" is interviewed in Holmdel, New Jersey.
+After the marriage ended in 1960, Lee moved from New Jersey to Aspen, Colorado.

-She met her husband Edwin Carl "Brandy" Brandelius, Jr. — to whom her book Sandstone Seduction is dedicated — on a trip to Baja California. in 1968.
-Brandy had an emphysema and was staying at this location in Mexico when the two met.
-When they married Katie Lee became the step-mother to "Brandy's" children Jerilyn Lee Brandelius, Ken, Susie and John Brandelius.
+On a trip to Baja California. in 1968 she met Edwin Carl "Brandy" Brandelius, Jr. When they married, Lee became the step-mother to Brandy's children Jerilyn Lee Brandelius and Ken, Susie, and John Brandelius.